• Commercial Driver FAQs in Utah

 A DOT (U.S. Department of Transportation) certificate states that you meet federal medical requirements for driving a commercial motor vehicle.
 You will need to obtain a DOT certificate before you take the written tests.
 You'll need to bring this certificate when you apply for a CDL and always carry it with you when you're driving a commercial vehicle.

-You can get a DOT certificate from a doctor, a transportation company, or an exam center that follows Federal Motor Carrier Safety Regulations.
-You may also purchase a medical certificate from:
+You can get a DOT certificate from a doctor, a transportation company, or an exam center that follows Federal Motor Carrier Safety regulations.

 Can I get a learner's permit?